 What Is the Difference Between Bottled Beer and Beer on Tap?

 Bottled beer is packaged in a bottle by the manufacturer, while beer on tap is packaged in a keg.
-You can end up having both in a glass at a bar or restaurant.
+You can end up having both in a glass at a bar, restaurant, or lounge.
 However, the packaging difference can change the flavor and presentation of the beer.